rhyven/SousVide/README.md

 # SousVide
-A collection of my Sous Vide stuff
+A collection of my Sous Vide stuff.

+Pull requests are welcome, especially good recipes.